China–Vietnam relations: First Indochina War and Vietnam War

+In 1960, China became the first country to recognize the National Liberation Front (the Viet Cong) in Vietnam.
+Ho Chi Minh and Mao Zedong frequently characterized the bilateral relationship as "comrade plus brother".
+In 1963, Liu Shaoqi praised the strength of the relationship, stating, "Our friendship has a long history.
+It is a militant friendship, forged in the storm of revolution, a great class friendship that is proletarian internationalist in character, a friendship that is indestructible."

 Vietnam was an ideological battleground during the 1960s Sino-Soviet split.
-After the 1964 Gulf of Tonkin incident, Chinese Premier Deng Xiaoping secretly promised the North Vietnamese 1 billion yuan in military and economic aid if they refused all Soviet aid.
+After the 1964 Gulf of Tonkin incident, Chinese premier Deng Xiaoping secretly promised the North Vietnamese 1 billion yuan in military and economic aid if they refused all Soviet aid.

+In response to U.S. bombing of North Vietnam, China launched the Resist America, Aid Vietnam campaign.
+The campaign themes denounced U.S. imperialism and promoted Vietnamese resistance.
+Local communist party cadre organized mass meetings and street demonstrations, and millions of people across the country marched in China to support the campaign between February 9 and February 11, 1965.
+The communist party also expanded the campaign into cultural media such as film and photography exhibitions, singing contests, and street performances.

 During the Vietnam War, the North Vietnamese and the Chinese had agreed to defer tackling their territorial issues until South Vietnam was defeated.
 Those issues included the lack of delineation of Vietnam's territorial waters in the Gulf of Tonkin and the question of sovereignty over the Paracel and Spratly Islands in the South China Sea.
 During the 1950s, half of the Paracels were controlled by China and the rest by South Vietnam.
 In 1958, North Vietnam accepted China's claim to the Paracels and relinquished its own claim; one year earlier, China had ceded White Dragon Tail Island to North Vietnam.
 The potential of offshore oil deposits in the Gulf of Tonkin heightened tensions between China and South Vietnam.

-In 1960, China became the first country to recognize the Viet Cong in Vietnam.
+Vietnam disapproved of China's efforts to improve relations with the United States.
+Prime Minister Phạm Văn Đồng asked Mao Zedong to cancel the 1972 visit of United States President Richard Nixon to China, but Mao declined.

 In 1973, with the Vietnam War drawing to a close, North Vietnam announced its intention to allow foreign companies to explore oil deposits in disputed waters.
-In January 1974, a clash between Chinese and South Vietnamese forces resulted in China taking complete control of the Paracels.
-After its Fall of Saigon in 1975, North Vietnam took over the South Vietnamese-controlled portions of the Spratly Islands.
+In January 1974, a clash between Chinese and South Vietnamese forces resulted in China taking complete control of the Paracels, leading to South Vietnam having to strengthen its defense in the Spratly Islands.
+When South Vietnam nearly fell in 1975, North Vietnam took over the South Vietnamese-controlled portions of the Spratly Islands.
 The unified Vietnam then canceled its earlier renunciation of its claim to the Paracels, and both China and Vietnam claim control over all the Spratlys and actually control some of the islands.
-Vietnam was reunited in 1976.